 You wouldn’t want to waste resources by onboarding new people all the time.
 Plus, with optimized management, you can achieve much more with the time dedicated by volunteers to your cause.

-In order to help you craft your effective nonprofit management plan, this guide will take you through the most important aspects of volunteer management, along with suitable software, and recruitment and retention strategies.
+In order to help you craft your effective nonprofit business plan, this guide will take you through the most important aspects of volunteer management, along with suitable software, and recruitment and retention strategies.

 What is volunteer management?

 In a nutshell, all activities that you undertake in relation to working with volunteers for your nonprofit constitute volunteer management.

 From attracting and recruiting people to scheduling and making sure people show up to organizing and retaining them for future collaborations — it’s all part of volunteer management.